 Additionally, genetically modified Trichoderma species have been designed to produce volatile organic compounds (VOCs) that repel soil pests like white grubs and wireworms while simultaneously enhancing plant root growth and nutrient uptake.
 Research has demonstrated the effectiveness of VOC-producing Trichoderma in crops like tomatoes and sugarcane, where it improves pest resistance and overall plant health (Hu et al., 2023).
 Endophytic rhizobia with dual functions have also been developed, combining nitrogen fixation with pest control by producing pest-repelling compounds or RNAi molecules.
 This dual-action approach not only protects legumes from root-feeding pests such as weevils but also enhances nitrogen availability in the soil, promoting healthier plant growth (Goodfellow et al., 2019).
-Furthermore, entomopathogenic fungi such as Beauveria bassiana have been genetically enhanced to improve their insecticidal efficiency by expressing additional toxins or enzymes.
+Furthermore, entomopathogenic fungi such as B. bassiana have been genetically enhanced to improve their insecticidal efficiency by expressing additional toxins or enzymes.
 These engineered fungi colonize plant roots and activate their insect-killing mechanisms upon pest attack, effectively controlling soil-dwelling pests such as wireworms and root aphids in maize fields (Lizzy A. Mwanburi, 2021).
 Similarly, Bt-producing endophytes in sugarcane have shown effectiveness in targeting white grubs (Phyllophaga spp.) and other soil-dwelling larvae by colonizing sugarcane roots and continuously producing Bt toxins, providing long-lasting pest protection in sugarcane plantations (Hassan et al., 2023).
 The potential of bio-circuit engineering in soil pest management extends beyond pest control; these engineered microbes can also improve soil health, increase crop yields, and minimize the negative environmental impact of conventional pesticides.

 Epigenetic modifications:

 Epigenetic modifications play a crucial role in microbial-based soil pest control by regulating gene expression without altering DNA sequences, primarily through DNA methylation, histone-like protein modifications, and non-coding RNA (ncRNA) activity.
-DNA methylation, mediated by DNA methyltransferases (MTases), influences bacterial gene expression and can be leveraged to enhance the efficacy of biopesticides such as Bacillus thuringiensis (Bt).
-By engineering Bt strains to sustain high expression levels of cry and vip toxin genes, researchers have improved their potency against soil-dwelling pests like Diabrotica virgifera virgifera (Western Corn Rootworm) and Agrotis ipsilon (Black Cutworm), while also increasing sporulation and toxin stability for long-term application.
+DNA methylation, mediated by DNA methyltransferases (MTases), influences bacterial gene expression and can be leveraged to enhance the efficacy of biopesticides such as B. thuringiensis (Bt).
+By engineering Bt strains to sustain high expression levels of cry and vip toxin genes, researchers have improved their potency against soil-dwelling pests like D. virgifera virgifera (Western Corn Rootworm) and A. ipsilon (Black Cutworm), while also increasing sporulation and toxin stability for long-term application.
 Additionally, histone-like protein modifications in bacteria, which involve nucleoid-associated proteins such as H-NS and Fis, regulate the biosynthesis of secondary metabolites crucial for insecticidal activity (Xue et al.,2023).
 In Streptomyces spp., these modifications have been shown to upregulate chitinase and polyketide production, enhancing the degradation of chitin-rich exoskeletons in pests like white grubs and wireworms.
-Furthermore, non-coding RNAs serve as critical regulators of microbial metabolism, virulence, and stress responses, with engineered ncRNAs in Pseudomonas fluorescens enabling precise control of insecticidal compound release in response to pest-derived chemical signals, such as CO₂ emissions from larvae.
+Furthermore, non-coding RNAs serve as critical regulators of microbial metabolism, virulence, and stress responses, with engineered ncRNAs in P. fluorescens enabling precise control of insecticidal compound release in response to pest-derived chemical signals, such as CO₂ emissions from larvae.
 These epigenetic strategies offer a targeted, sustainable approach to microbial pest control, with emerging CRISPR-based tools now enabling precise epigenome editing for improved stability and responsiveness of biopesticide microbes (Raio,2024).
 Advances in synthetic biology are also integrating epigenetic memory circuits into microbial strains, allowing them to dynamically adjust their insecticidal activity based on pest presence and environmental conditions.
 As research continues, the combination of epigenetic engineering, synthetic biology, and microbiome manipulation promises to revolutionize pest management, providing environmentally friendly and highly specific solutions for controlling soil-dwelling insect pests in agriculture.

 Understanding Enzymatic Metabolism in Suppressing Entomopathogens